pngtoolskit.org

 Why does my favicon look blurry?

-What about non-square images?
+What about Apple devices?